 Secondary Standards: Use only those certified by the manufacturer for a specific instrument.
 Secondary standards must only be used for continuing calibration verifications according to the procedures in section 3.4 below.
 Determine or verify the values of secondary standards according to the procedure in section 3.3 below.

 Turbidity-free water: Use filtered, laboratory reagent water demonstrated to be free of measurable turbidity (<0.01 NTU) or purchase commercially prepared turbidity-free water.
+Turbidity-free water may only be used for rinsing and to set the zero point according to the instrument manufacturer’s manual.

 Calibration and Use